upros/tls-pok/draft-ietf-emu-bootstrapped-tls.md

 Once the TLS handshake completes, the client and server have established mutual trust.
 The server can then proceed to provision a credential onto the client using, for example, the mechanisms outlined in {{?RFC7170}}.

 The client can then use this provisioned credential for subsequent network authentication.
-The BSK is only used during bootstrap, and it not used for any subsequent network access.
+The BSK is only used during bootstrap, and is not used for any subsequent network access.

 # IANA Considerations